 If a RAID Volume has not previously been created that is compatible with the RAID stack selected, it will be necessary to Save and Exit and reboot in order to create a RAID Volume.

-6. SAS/SATA Capable Controller
+6. Back to [Mass Storage Controller Configuration Screen] SAS/SATA Capable Controller